• Skip to primary navigation

 Baked vs Fried

 Frying is quicker, it takes a few minutes for the plantain to cook thorough.
-In that respect I do understand why most island people do this however health is far more important.
+In that respect I do understand why most island people do this.
+However, our health is far more important than cutting corners.

 Baked plantain takes a little longer, 20 minutes maximum BUT..... it saves so much oil.
 You use up to ¾ less of oil and don't have to compromise your health which is an added bonus.